ERP Full Form

 The Full form of ERP is Enterprise Resource Planning.
 ERP is a business management software.
-It is a suite of integrated application that corporates use to store and manage data of their business.
+It is a suite of integrated application that helps users to store and manage data of their business.

 One of the most important activities associated with the implementation of an ERP system is the opportunity to streamline and improve the business operations of an organization through business process re-engineering and the by implementing the best practices and standards.

 Why implement an ERP System?